UAE: This local superfood can fight climate change, shake up farm-to-table dining

-Did you know that a locally grown superfood could make your dishes more nutritious and contribute to UAE’s food security?
+Did you know that this locally grown superfood will not only make your dishes more nutritious but also contribute to UAE’s food security?

 The plants Salicornia and Arthrocaulon are halophytes – crops that can be grown in salty water – and can be easily cultivated in the UAE.
-They add saltiness to dishes while also making them healthier.
+They add a tinge of salty flavour to dishes while also making them healthier.

-Research conducted on Salicornia, grown along the coastal areas of Umm Al Quwain, has revealed that they have high amounts of essential minerals, vitamin B12, and significant amounts of antioxidants.
+Salicornia, grown along the coastal areas of Umm Al Quwain, has high amounts of essential minerals, vitamin B12, and significant amounts of antioxidants, research showed.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.